Zhaava/hse-acos-course/docs/part2os/05_Strings/lecture.md

 To practice with memory-allocation algorithms, do the following exercises:

 1. Change the implementation to support the next-fit strategy.
-How will this affect utilization?
+How will this affect memory utilization?
 2. Improve the `realloc` implementation in the example:
    * If the new size is smaller than the original size of the block, split the block (the remaining part becomes in empty block).